 - Espanol ($5 per month) — Azteca, Cine Latino, NBC Universo

 - Deportes ($5 per month) — LaLiga, Ligue 1, Superliga Argentina, more

 Sling also offers the 4 Extras Deal — bundling Kids Extra, Lifestyle Extra, Comedy Extra and News Extra — for $12.
 For $20 extra, you can add on the Total TV Deal (all Extras and Cloud DVR Plus).

 Sling can also users can choose from among 22 channels (listed here) to add a la carte, starting at $3, to their plan.

 Sling TV review: DVR

-That puts Sling behind all of its competitors in live TV streaming.
+That puts Sling behind some of its competitors in live TV streaming.
 YouTube TV and Philo both offer unlimited DVR.
-Hulu With Live TV's Cloud DVR comes with 50 hours free and an upgrade to 200 hours costs $15.
+Hulu With Live TV's Cloud DVR has similar entry-level pricing, with 50 hours free — but a pricier upgrade option with 200 hours costing $15 per month